MicrosoftDocs/visualstudio-docs/mac/razor.md

 ![Razor project template](media/razor-new-project1.png)

-* Select your .NET Core target framework if desired (recommended 2.2 or later), and then select **Next**.
+* Select your .NET Core target framework (version 2.2 or later recommended), and then select **Next**.
 Choose a name for your project, and add Git support if necessary.
 Select **Create** to create the project.

 ![Razor project name](media/razor-new-project2.png)